Published on June 24th, 2013 | by Kevin Modelski, Sports Editor

 Conyers takes on new head coach role at Battle

 Justin Conyers is a denizen of Columbia high school football.

 Conyers took the field as a Hickman High School Kewpie until he graduated in 1999.
 He ran the defense with the Rock Bridge High School Bruins from 2004-2012.

-The start of Conyers’ football career in Mid-Missouri begins at Hickman, where Conyers played wide receiver and defensive back under then-head coach Gregg Nesbitt, a 2010 inductee of the Missouri Football Coaches Association Hall of Fame and the current head coach at Truman State University in Kirksville.
+The start of Conyers’ football career in Mid-Missouri begins at Hickman, where Conyers played wide receiver and defensive back under former head coach Gregg Nesbitt, a 2010 inductee of the Missouri Football Coaches Association Hall of Fame and the current head coach at Truman State University in Kirksville.